alexdsbreslav/quicklooks/README.md

 Check out the documentation by clicking [here](https://github.com/alexdsbreslav/quicklooks/tree/master/how_to_use_quicklooks) or by navigating to the folder `how_to_use_quicklooks`.

 ## Why quicklooks?
-Creating attractive, ready-to-share data visualizations takes forever. quickook is a cut-and-paste Python package that does the design work for you and makes it easy to create beautifully simple data visualizations.
+Creating attractive, ready-to-share data visualizations takes forever. quickooks is a cut-and-paste Python package that does the design work for you and makes it easy to create beautifully simple data visualizations.

 ## Who is quicklooks best for?
 quicklooks is for any data scientist, product manager, or researcher that knows a little bit of Python and is analyzing their data in a Jupyter Notebook.
 My goal in writing quicklooks was to make data viz more efficient, but in the process, I've also created a package that is easy to use for beginners.